apache/cloudberry-site/versioned_docs/version-2.x/sys-admin/expand-cluster/prepare-and-add-hosts.md

     sdw3-4
     ```

-2. Log in as `root` on the coordinator host, and source the `greenplum_path.sh` file from your Cloudberry installation.
+2. Log in as `root` on the coordinator host, and source the `cloudberry-env.sh` file from your Cloudberry installation.

     ```shell
     $ su -
-    # source /usr/local/greenplum-db/greenplum_path.sh
+    # source /usr/local/cloudberry-db/cloudberry-env.sh
     ```

 3. Run the `gpssh-exkeys` utility referencing the host list files.
 For example: